 |Draught proofing||Sealing gaps in door, windows and exhaust fans to stop excessive air flow.|

 |Heating & cooling||Upgrading heating and cooling systems to more efficient systems, or installing ductwork which makes them work more efficiently.|

-Householders in South Australia should contact their electricity retailer to gain further information about what their utility is offering in terms of incentives and assistance.
+Householders in South Australia should contact their electricity retailer for information about incentives and assistance.